A Sampling-Based Domain Generalization Study with Diffusion Generative Models: More Details for Generative Experiments

 \subsubsection{Discussion on the Latent Step $t$, Stochasticity and Mode Interference}

-In our main paper, we briefly discuss the impact of the latent diffusion step $t$ where we perform the inversion and OOD latent sampling.
 While we empirically find that $t \approx 800$ is a reasonable range for the choice of $t$, we note there exists an entangled mechanism for the trade-off between the sampling difficulty and the mode interference issue.

 For the diffusion step $t$, recent studies~\cite{zhu2023boundary,yang2023cow} suggest that $t$ characterizes the formation of image information at different stages of the denoising process.
 Intuitively, the early stage of the denoising process (e.g., $t > 800$) represents a rather chaotic process, the mixing step $t_{m}$~\cite{zhu2023boundary} signifies a critical stage where the image semantic information starts to form, and the later stage where $t$ is close to 0 demonstrates a stage during which more fine-grained pixel-level information are introduced to the final generated data.
 From the distribution point of view, the influence of $t$ can be interpreted as the convergence of distributions, where $t=T$ is a standard Gaussian by definition, thus the ID and OOD modes are more difficult to separate.
 However, as the denoising process gets closer to the real image space at $t=0$, the sampling difficulty increases as the implicit distribution moves away from the standard Gaussian.